 It’s even more important you keep advancing when you’re holding the week hand, so you can show resolve.

 Act strong and people will treat you as strong.

 22: Know how to end things: Exit strategy

 How things end is all that matters.
-And the ending is your final judge.
+The ending is your final judge.

 Greene talks here of the quicksands of protracted wars with no end in sight, like the Russians in Afghanistan or the Americans in Vietnam.
 The only two options in these cases are:

 - A major blow that will drive victory home

 When you see that defeat is inevitable, you can make an effort to go down in style.
 Planting the seeds of future victory during a defeat is strategy of the highest order.